joylarkin/Awesome-AI-Market-Maps/README.md

 # Awesome-AI-Market-Maps
 An Awesome List of Artificial Intelligence related market maps.

-As these things go, this awesome list was inspired out of an ongoing personal frustration — I have been searching for a frequently updated and well-resourced list of market maps about AI startups and the related AI ecosystem and just couldn't find a comprehensive resource which met my needs.
+As these things go, this awesome list was inspired out of an ongoing personal frustration — I have been searching for a frequently updated and well-resourced list of AI market maps and the related AI ecosystem and just couldn't find a comprehensive resource which met my needs.
 Thus, I decided to set something up for the greater community.
 My data collection workflow includes <a href="https://chatgpt.com/">ChatGPT</a>, <a href="https://websets.exa.ai/">Exa Websets</a>, and <a href="https://getliner.com/">Liner</a>.

-Want to add a market map to this list?
-Named AI market maps and related AI industry positioning (such as top XX lists) are just fine.
+Want to add a recently created AI market map to this list?
+Named AI market maps, landscapes, and related AI industry positioning (such as top XX lists) are fine.

 ✅ Pull requests accepted!
 OR
 📩 Submit via email at jklarkin+AIMM AT gmail dot com

-Spread the word. ⭐ GitHub stars are appreciated.
+🙌 Spread the word.
+⭐ GitHub stars are appreciated.

 ::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::